apparition47/MailTrackerBlocker/README.md

 # MailTrackerBlocker [![Awesome Humane Tech](https://raw.githubusercontent.com/humanetech-community/awesome-humane-tech/main/humane-tech-badge.svg?sanitize=true)](https://github.com/humanetech-community/awesome-humane-tech)

-MailTrackerBlocker is a macOS Apple Mail plugin (i.e. mailbundle) to block read trackers disguised as "spy pixels" in emails.
+MailTrackerBlocker is a macOS Apple Mail plugin (i.e. mailbundle) for blocking read trackers disguised as "spy pixels" in emails.

 Commercial trackers can track how often, when and where you open your emails.
 Fortunately, most of these trackers can be reliably blocked through a blacklist of known URL patterns.
 Failing that, MailTrackerBlocker will apply a generic regex filter for all 1x1 images.
 Disabling "load remote content" shouldn't be necessary just to read your emails.
 [Read more about how email pixel tracking works.](https://www.gmass.co/blog/tracking-pixel-blockers/)